 3. Owen Hart

-Owen James Hart was Canadian-American both professional and amateur wrestler also known by his ring name, The Blue Blazer.
+Owen James Hart was a Canadian-American professional and amateur wrestler also known by his ring name, The Blue Blazer.
 He took part in some exceptional promotions which included New Japan Pro Wrestling (NJPW), Stampede Wrestling, World Championship Wrestling (WCW) and the World Wrestling Federation (WWF).
-His career was cut short by tragedy in 1999 due to an equipment malfunction in Kansas City at the WWF’s Over the Edge pay-per-view event, but even if this tragic event hadn’t happened, maybe he still wouldn’t have managed to hold the WWF Championship.
-Like DiBiase, he supposedly won the World Championship one time, but the title couldn’t be considered legitimate.
+His career was cut short by tragedy in 1999 due to an equipment malfunction in Kansas City at the WWF’s Over the Edge pay-per-view event, but even if this tragic event hadn’t happened, perhaps he would have held the WWF Championship.
+Like DiBiase, Hart supposedly won the World Championship one time, but the title couldn’t be considered legitimate.
 In his early career he had some excellent feuds with his brother Bret – they were both members of their dad’s Hart dungeon and very talented wrestlers, but some think that Owen was better than Bret and that he unjustifiably spent a part of his career in the shadow of his brother.
 Owen Hart seemed destined to remain somewhere in the mid-level of the wrestling scene, without rising above the International Championship’s grounds, but we’ll never know what could have happened if things had been different.
 He was a two-time WWF Intercontinental Champion, a four-time WWF World Tag Team Champion, as well as the 1994 WWF King of the Ring, and he left both WWE and the world having won these prizes and many others – all except the biggest and the most desired one.

 4. Rick Rude